ayushdev351/QuoraClone/README.md

 # PaathShaala

-An app to make it easy for students to communicate with their colege mates.
+An app to make it easy for students to communicate with their college mates.